bkuhlmann/milestoner/README.md

 - `git_tag_sign`: Defaults to `false` but can be enabled by setting to `true`.
 When enabled, a Git tag will require GPG signing for enhanced security and include a signed signature as part of the Git tag.
 This is useful for public milestones where the author of a milestone can be verified to ensure milestone integrity/security.

+# Security

+To securely sign your Git tags, install and configure [GPG](https://www.gnupg.org):

+    brew install gpg
+    gpg --gen-key

+When creating your GPG key, choose these settings:

+- Key kind: RSA and RSA (default)
+- Key size: 4096
+- Key validity: 0
+- Real Name: `<your name>`
+- Email: `<your email>`
+- Passphrase: `<your passphrase>`

+To obtain your key, run the following and take the part after the forward slash:

+    gpg --list-keys | grep pub

+Add your key to your global Git configuration in the `[user]` section.
+Example:

+    [user]
+      signingkey = <your GPG key>

+Now, when publishing a new milestone (i.e. `milestoner --publish <version> --sign`), signing of your Git tag will happen automatically.
+You will be prompted for the GPG Passphrase each time but that is to be expected.

 # Tests